ts-graphviz/ts-graphviz/packages/ast/README.md

 # @ts-graphviz/ast

+> It is part of the ts-graphviz library, which is split into modular packages to improve maintainability, flexibility, and ease of use.

 This package contains the module for processing the DOT language at the **A**bstract **S**yntax **T**ree (AST) level for the ts-graphviz library.

-It is part of the ts-graphviz library, which is split into modular packages to improve maintainability, flexibility, and ease of use.

 ## Features